LOOSE-LEAF Lettuce Seeds

 Organically grown.
 Deeply lobed and pointed, mint green leaves blushed with pink add nice color to salads.
 Remarkably cold tolerant.

 Organically grown.
 For over 100 years, Black Seeded Simpson lettuce has been providing home gardeners and market farmers with consistent, long-bearing crops of superb quality lettuce.
 Succulent light emerald green, ruffled leaves.
 Suitable for spring, early summer, and fall plantings.

 A fast growing green and red ruffled leaf lettuce which has a crispy texture and mild flavor.
 The most heat tolerant red leaf lettuce, it can be grown throughout the year in many climates.
 All-America Selection Winner.
 Packet is ½ gram, about 400-500 seeds.

 Sow seed in cell packs or flats, press into soil and cover lightly.
 Kept at 65°F., germination averages 7-14 days.
-Can direct sow into prepared seed beds 1 inch apart in rows 12-18 inches apart.
-Thin to 4-12 inches apart.
+Can direct sow into prepared seed beds 1 in. apart in rows 12-18 in. apart.
+Thin to 4-12 in. apart.